Sessions available in-person in Edinburgh, and remotely via Zoom or Skype.

 Because each person's needs and circumstances are unique, it's not possible to say how many sessions will be needed.
 Partly it depends on what you want to get from the sessions, and partly it depends on the nature of your trauma or stress.
 If you have had a single acute trauma such as an accident or an assault, it may be that it will only take a few sessions for your system to regulate again.
 If you have had (or have also had) very early trauma or repeated or long-term stress or trauma, it may take longer-term work to resolve.

-I have also taken further ongoing training in Somatic work with attachment and developmental issues (with Diane Poole Heller), and offer a somatic approach to issues which stem from difficult childhood environments.
+I have also taken two years' further ongoing training in Somatic work with attachment and developmental issues (with Diane Poole Heller), and offer a somatic approach to issues which stem from difficult childhood environments.

 If you would like to have a chat before booking a session, I am very happy to do that.
 Just get in touch.